-- ★DURABLE&STRONG: Made of strong jute outer layer, thick foam inner layer and inside foam cover handle,provides the necessary support and protection from hard bites.
+- 2: PLASTIC HANDLE: Made of durable heavy duty jute outer layer, thick cotton inner layer and outside foam handle,provides the necessary support and protection from hard bites.
 Handle works great for tugging with your puppy and allow to hang it in the...

 People who bought this bite sleeve shared their enthusiasm about this product as to its durability.
 Some have shared that it worked well even for dogs with strong bites like a pitbull, and biting playtime is never rough now.
 For all its worth, this definitely is fit to be on top of this list.

 Reviews rave that you get your money’s worth with this product.
 It lasts for a long time and withstands lots of training sessions.
 Many were surprised by its quality, considering its affordability.